kbremner/grunt-dropbox/README.md

 A string value that is used to authenticate with Dropbox.
 Note that as this task is meant to be unattended, it is assummed that an access token has already been obtained.
 See [this wiki page](https://github.com/kbremner/grunt-dropbox/wiki/Creating-a-Dropbox-Access-Token) for more details.

+#### options.verbose
+Type: `Boolean`
+Required: `False`

+An optional boolean value that is used to determine if additional information should be logged when the task is executed.
+It is not recommended to enable this option for CI builds as it will log sensitive information, such as the name of the holder of the dropbox account which the access token is associated with.

 ### Usage Examples

 Define a `dev` task that will upload the `dist` directory to `uploads/sample-project/` in the dropbox account associated with the provided token: